Golden Retrieverkaty towle 26 July 2021

 Sadly, a large number of the Golden Retriever population will suffer from Hip Dysplasia.
 This is a progressive condition of the hips that impairs mobility and negatively affects quality of life.
 There are lots of things we can do to help affected dogs.
 If required, vets will prescribe anti-inflammatories and pain relief.
 We usually also give daily joint supplements and advise owners feed a joint specific diet such as Pooch & Mutt Joint Care.
 It is also vital that these dogs are not allowed to get over-weight as their joints will not cope well with the extra load.

-Goldens have a slight tendency to chew on object (watch out Sofa!) so make sure you provide plenty of toys and things your retriever can carry in its mouth from a young age.
+Goldens have a slight tendency to chew on objects (watch out Sofa!) so make sure you provide plenty of toys and things your retriever can carry in its mouth from a young age.
 These lovable dogs remain puppy-like for longer than most breeds so obedience training is a must from a young age.
 Being eager to please, your Golden will likely then be relatively easy to train.

 Golden Retriever's coat is thick but should not ever need a full haircut.
 Trimming around the ears, feet, tail and neck is advised.